Francis Agu

 Francis Agu (18 February 1965 – 20 March 2007) was a Nigerian TV and cinema ("Nollywood") actor.
 He was best known for his role on the long-running Nigerian television series Checkmate.

 Early life

 Francis Okechukwu Agu was born in Lagos State, southwest Nigeria on 18 February 1965 to the Catholic family of Fidelis and Virginia Agu from Enugu-Ngwo, Enugu state, and was the seventh of eight children.
 His name, Okechukwu, means "God's portion".
 A quiet and intelligent youth, he was at one time a member of the Altar Boys and a Lector at St. Dominic's Catholic Church, Yaba, Lagos.
 He started his formal education at Ladi-Lak Institute Alagomeji, Ebute-Metta, Lagos.
 His high school education was obtained at St. Finbarr's College, Lagos, where he was groomed by the missionary founder of the school, Rev. Fr.
 Dennis Joseph Slattery.
-He also attended the University of Lagos (UNILAG), where he studied Mass Communication.
+He also attended the University of Lagos, where he studied mass communication.